giulnicole/giulnicole.github.io/content/Teaching.md

 # 2023

+**Lectures**

-- **Second level master's lectures**: GWAS, multiple tests, Imputation in GWAS, Eigenstrat (Statistical genetics course), Second level Master in Genomic Data Science University of Pavia) [https://www.glabstat.com/statistica-genetica-2022]()
+- GWAS, multiple tests, Imputation in GWAS, Eigenstrat (Statistical genetics course), Second level Master in Genomic Data Science University of Pavia) [https://www.glabstat.com/statistica-genetica-2022]()

+**Assistant to didactics**

-- **Assistant to didactics**: statistics and informatics applied to medical research (Medicine, Surgery and Dentistry, University of Pavia) [https://elearning.unipv.it/course/view.php?id=3791]()
+- Statistics and informatics applied to medical research (Medicine, Surgery and Dentistry, University of Pavia)

 # 2022

+**Lectures**

-- **Second level master's lectures**: imputation in GWAS (Statistical genetics course, Master in Genomic Data Science, University of Pavia)
+- Imputation in GWAS (Statistical genetics course, Master in Genomic Data Science, University of Pavia)

-- **Assistant to didactics**:
+**Assistant to didactics**

  - Statistics and informatics applied to medical research (Medicine, Surgery and Dentistry, University of Pavia)